 - Workstations - Equipped with an electric socket to plug in your portable computer, the business workstations are designed for you to make the most of your waiting time.
 Locations: Terminal 1, airside, in the boarding lounges • Terminal 2D, airside, near gate D55 • Terminal 2EF, landside and airside, in the boarding lounges • Terminal 2G, airside

-open 24 hours
+The airport is open 24 hours

 Terminal Quick Tips

-- terminal 2E is newer and better terminal (clean and no/fewer homeless people) - Go there!!!, reports of free Sony Playstations, semi reclining chairs and sleeping pods, free WiFi in terminal 2F.
+- terminal 2E is newer and better terminal (clean and no/fewer homeless people) - Go there!!!, reports of free Sony Playstations, semi reclining chairs and sleeping pods, Free WiFi in terminal 2F.

 - homeless people are generally well mannered, but there are a few who have been problematic.